spiffe/spire-controller-manager/migration/README.md

 ```

 > **Note**
-> This will create entries for every Pod in the system.
-Its better to restrict it with a label like in the main example in `config/clusterspiffeid.yaml`.
+> This will create an entry for every Pod in the system.
+For use cases where every Pod needs a certificate this configuration will work well.
+If you prefer to limit what Pods get a certificate, restrict it with a label like in the main example in `config/clusterspiffeid.yaml`.
 Also see [ClusterSPIFFEID defintion](https://github.com/spiffe/spire-controller-manager/blob/main/docs/clusterspiffeid-crd.md) for more information.

 ### How do I federate trust domains?